gut-puncture/Semantic-Gravity-RP/specification.md

 * Store response JSON raw.
 * Implement retry with exponential backoff.
 * If malformed JSON returned, re-ask with "Return ONLY valid JSON".
+* Parse JSON from `message.content` only (ignore reasoning content).
+* Use max_tokens=2000 to allow reasoning + JSON without truncation.
+* Set `response_format` to `{"type": "json_object"}` for JSON-mode calls.
+* Note: when reasoning is enabled, max_tokens includes reasoning tokens.
+* Ensure the word "json" appears in the system or user prompt and include a JSON example.
+* If `message.content` is empty, retry with a stricter JSON-only instruction and keep `response_format`.

 ### 4.3 Rate limiting